CONGRATULATIONS ON YOUR NEW HOUSE!

 - Separate items that need to be easily accessible.
 Items such as paper plates, paper towels, and toilet paper.
 Pack a couple of suitcases like you are going on a trip.
 Include items such as toiletries, a few days’ worths of clothes, and even towels and an air mattress.
 Doing these things will ensure your first nights in your new home go smoothly.

-To ensure everything is up and running when you arrive, transfer all your utilities before moving into your new home including the internet and cable, water, gas, and electricity.
+To ensure everything is up and running when you arrive, transfer all your utilities before moving into your new home, including the internet and cable, water, gas, and electricity.
 This will also help guarantee there are no lapses or overages in billing charges.
 Feel free to ask the utility company what the average monthly cost was for the previous owners (if applicable) so you can get an idea of the cost to help with budgeting.

 Notify all the right people about your change in address.
 Companies to notify include your bank, insurance providers, work, and the DMV.
 You can also easily forward your mail through USPS for a short period of time.

 Take extra precautions when moving valuable items by taking photos of their condition before movers arrive.
-Doing so will allow you to breath easily as well as help you spot any areas where damage may have occurred during the move.
+Doing so will allow you to breathe easily as well as help you spot any areas where damage may have occurred during the move.

 Scheduling a deep clean to go over every nook and cranny before moving furniture in will ensure your home is ready for you.
-Even if it looks clean, chances are the previous owner was just as stressed about moving as you are now so they may have missed a few spots.
-A sparkling home allows you to move in not wondering when the last time the tub was cleaned.
+Even if it looks clean, chances are the previous owner was just as stressed about moving as you are now, so they may have missed a few spots.
+A sparkling home allows you to move in, not wondering when the last time the tub was cleaned.